kensplanet/ngExam/README.md

 * Generally speaking how would you paraphrase angular?
 * How would you progressively enhance your RESTful app with a pub/sub?
 * How would you structure your app if you only had a realtime (pub/sub) API (no REST)?
-* What are the different ways to architect your angular app?
 * What are the pros and cons of each design?
 * What are some anti patterns developers tend to fall into while using angular?
 * What are the problems currently facing angular1?